mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/skills-training.md

 To learn Mendix, you can use the free online courses provided by Mendix Academy, attend a regular classroom course, and participate in live webinars.
 The [Mendix Academy](https://gettingstarted.mendixcloud.com/) is fully integrated in the platform with an in-product [guided introduction tour](#git), and provides multiple learning paths to onboard all Mendix Platform users.

 The online Mendix learning paths have a modular setup, so you can start at any point, go through the content at your own pace, and follow or skip modules based on your needs.
-The [Academy learning paths](#lp-m) are adjusted for various experience levels, so you can choose between **Beginner**, **Rapid**, and **Advanced** paths.
+The [Academy learning paths](#lp-m) can be filtered according to **Your Role**, **Your Level**, and keyword **Tags** that reflect your interests and goals.
 This online  content is available for free, and you do not even need to have a Mendix account to use it.

 In addition, Mendix offers regular [classroom courses](#classroom) that align with the online learning paths.